Sized Types with Usages for Parallel Complexity of Pi-Calculus Processes: Types with Usages

 \subsection{Usages}

 We use \emph{usages} to express the channel-wise behaviour of a process.
-Our notion of usages has been inspired by the usages introduced in type systems for deadlock-freedom~\cite{Sumii98HLCL,KobayashiTypeSystemLockFree,KobayashietAlDeadlockFreeCalculus}, but differs from the original one in a significant manner.
-We define usages as a kind of CCS processes \cite{Milner89} on a single channel, where each action is annotated with two time intervals.
+Usages are a kind of CCS processes \cite{Milner89} on a single channel, where each action is annotated with two time intervals.
+The set of usages, ranged over by $U$ and $V$, is given by: